 Sessions are free and open to small business owners throughout Frederick County, with workshops focusing on topics of interest to entrepreneurs.

-Workshops are held on the third Tuesday of each month from January through April, typically from 8:30-9:30AM at the Delaplaine Arts Center (40 S Carroll St).
-The series concludes with an all-day City Visit on Monday, May 15.
+Workshops are held once a month through May, typically from 8:30-9:30AM at the Delaplaine Arts Center (40 S Carroll St).
+The series concludes with an all-day City Visit on Monday, May 20.
 Advance registration is encouraged for all workshops.